ONSdigital/takeon-ui/Readme.md

         export TAKEON_URL="URL"
         Replace URL with the enviroment url you wish to test.

--  To run the database related tests

-      Make sure aws credentials have been updated in aws config file first and then run rds_tunnel.sh script from takeon-core-infrastructure project to manually ssh into ec2 instance in the terminal.

-To run bdd test:

--  To run the tests you need to switch to the features folder first.
+-  To run the BDD tests you need to switch to the features folder first.

    - To run one feature file eg: rsi_validation_qvv.feature